The following describes the Social Media Disclosure for our https://www.westernhorseriding.org/ website.

 Ideal use of social media on our website would confine your disclosures primarily to matters pertaining to you, not others.
 If in doubt, it’s best to err on the side of non-disclosure.
 It’s doubtful the disclosure is so meaningful that it cannot be offset by the precaution of acting to protect the best interests of someone who is involuntarily being exposed by your decision to disclose something on our https://www.westernhorseriding.org/ website (or another).

 You should likewise pause to consider the long-term effects of a split-second decision to publicly share private information about yourself on our Western Horse Riding website.
 Opinions, likes, dislikes, preferences, and otherwise can change.
-Openly divulging perspectives that you hold today, may conflict with your developing views into the future.
+Openly divulging perspectives that you hold today, may conflict with your developing views into the futures.
 Yet, the “new you” will always stand juxtaposed against the prior declarations you made that are now concretized as part of your public profile.
 While the contents of your breakfast may hold little long-term impact, other data likewise readily shared can have consequences that could conceivably impact your ability to obtain certain employment or hinder other life experiences and ambitions.

 As with sharing information about other people, extreme caution should be used before revealing information about yourself.
 If in doubt, it’s likely best not to do it.
-The short-term gain, if any, could readily be outweighed by later consequences.
+The short term gain, if any, could readily be outweighed by later consequences.
 Finally, you should note that we are not responsible for removing content once shared, and we may not be able to do so.

 Restrictions on Use of Social Media Data

 You, as a visitor to our https://www.westernhorseriding.org/ website, are not permitted to “mine” social media or other platforms contained herein for personal information related to others.
 Even where people have publicly displayed data, you should not construe that as though you have the liberty to capture, reproduce, or reuse that information.
-Any use of social media or related platforms on our website is for interactive use only, relevant only during the website visit.
+Any use of social media or related platforms on our website are for interactive use only, relevant only during the website visit.

 Accuracy of Social Media Data